Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 In line (1) we declare the Windows C standard library `crt`, lines (2) and following declare some C function from that library.
 In lines (3) and following, we call some of these C functions from Jai.

-## 29.5 The #c_call directive
+## 29.7 Callbacks and the #c_call directive
 The **#c_call** directive is used to indicate that a procedure follows C ABI conventions: it makes the procedure use the C calling convention.
-It is used for interacting with libraries written in C.
+It is used for interacting with libraries written in C. All C / C++ functions need some decorators like #c_call.
+The **#type** directive lets us specify the expected parameters of the callback, rather than just using a *void.
+`IL_Logger_Callback` is an example of a callback-function which has both directives.

 See *29.3_c_call.jai*:
 ```c++